caiovincius/SIESTA-Shell-Tools/README.md

 3. Copy the .PDOS and .bands files to the folder Util/pdosxml (It is located inside your SIESTA folder).
 4. Be sure that only has one .PDOS and .bands file in this folder.
 5. Open a terminal in this folder and type the following command: ./script_PDOS_plot
-6. Follow the steps that will appear!
+6. Follow the options that will appear!
+(They are explained below)

 ## Options:
 - The First option that will appear is: